28 - 29 October 2021 - 9:00 am to 1:30 pm EDT

 - Introduction to the hands-on environment:

 - Mininet: An Instant Virtual Network on Your Computer

 - Useful networking tools

-- Software-Defined Networking (with hands-on lab on OpenFlow and different controllers)
+- Software-Defined Networking (with hands-on lab on OpenFlow and Ryu controller)

 - Network Function Virtualization (with hands-on lab on docker)

-Part 4 Deploying In-Network Innovative Technologies w/Hands-On (1 hour)
+Part 4: Deploying In-Network Innovative Technologies W/ Hands-On (1.5 hours)

 - Mobile Edge Cloud (with hands-on lab on MEC and security)